opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 knit data tag --add mode:incremental-train $initial_train_model_knit_id
 ```

-This command will add the required `mode:incremental-train` tag to the initial model, and trigger a new run under the incremental train plan.
+This command will add the required `mode:incremental-train` tag to the initial model, and trigger a new Run under the incremental train Plan.

 **7. Confirm the Run Status:**
 ```bash